sevans045/sevans045/README.md

 - 👋 Hi, I’m @sevans045
 - 👀 I’m interested in game development and community management
 - 🌱 I’m currently learning more about technical art
-- 📫 NodSaibot on Discord, #3616 before update